SakshamG7/TicTacToeAI/README.md

 The AIs will play against each other and learn from their mistakes, no data collection, just play! not sure if this will work, but its worth a try!

+This could be repurposed for chess now that I think about it :)

 ### Author: Saksham Goel

 #### Date: Feb 15, 2025